Matthew-Neba/Matthew-Neba/README.md

   # About Me

   I like software, from web development to artificial intelligence and statistical analysis.
 Recently, I have been especially interested in fast reinforcement learning: building high-performance simulators in C, C++, and CUDA so RL agents can learn from many more environment steps in less time.
+I have recently seen the power of RL (miss me with LLM RL) and wish to harness some of it.
+Here is an example from my twitter acount: [laser-puzzle](https://x.com/matthew_neba/status/2072584048262938771)

   ## What I'm Up To